 Lexonis applications store and process data provided by individuals (users) designated by the clients for whom the application has been set up.
 As such, Lexonis acts as a Data Processor for the client Data Controller.
 Lexonis applications are designed to support clients in meeting their responsibilities as Data Controllers.

 The GDPR additionally lays out a set of requirements which must be included in all contracts governing data processing.
-Lexonis has drawn up a number of GDPR-compliant addenda which will be included in all contracts in preparation for and following the May 25th deadline.
+Lexonis has drawn up a number of GDPR-compliant addenda which are included in all contracts.
 Additionally, Lexonis, as part of its ISO 27001 certified Information Management System, carries out regular supplier reviews to ensure that its sub-processors adhere to equivalent contractual standards.

 Lawful Basis for Processing

-Where Lexonis acts as a Data Controller, it will only store and process personal information according to an appropriate lawful basis for doing so.
-Where Lexonis acts as a Data Processor it will only process personal information in accordance with written instructions from the relevant Data Controller.
+Where Lexonis acts as a Data Controller, it only stores and processes personal information according to an appropriate lawful basis for doing so.
+Where Lexonis acts as a Data Processor it only processes personal information in accordance with written instructions from the relevant Data Controller.
 Clients acting as Data Controllers will need to provide their own separate lawful basis for providing this data for processing (legitimate business interests, consent etc.).

 Data Subject Rights

 The GDPR provides protection for a number of rights for individuals with regard to their data.
 Lexonis applications are designed to support, where possible, Data Controllers in meeting these requirements.
-These rights and Lexonis position regarding them is described below:
+These rights and Lexonis’ position regarding them are described below: